 This case concerns an administrative agency run amok.
 Up until very recently, there was a strong, consensus-driven, American custom that public toilets, locker rooms and showers were separated on the basis of sex.
 No law required this; it was simply accepted as a reasonable privacy protection.
 Very few special cases arose where exemptions were requested, but when they did, they were dealt with on the basis of ad hoc decisions by local property owners or their agents (or, more specifically, in the case of schools, by local school administrators).
 No doubt there were also a few cases of under-the-radar individual "self help" both for good reason and bad.
-Such "self help" will occur no matter what the applicable law or custom (although some laws or customs will produce more cases of badly-motivated flouting the law or custom than others).
+Such "self help" will occur no matter what the applicable law or custom (although some laws or customs will produce more cases of ill-motivated or well-motivated flouting the law or custom than others).
+Similarly, some laws or customs will produce more anxiety by those who are attempting to comply than others will.

 Enter the Department of Education's Office for Civil Rights ("OCR") to uproot that longstanding custom and replace it with a one-size-fits-all mandate of its own devising.
 Henceforth, federally-funded schools must separate students based on "gender identity" rather than sex.
 Intimate facilities set aside for women and girls must be available for use by anatomical men and boys who psychologically identify as female, despite their obviously male anatomy.
 Facilities set aside for men and boys must be available for use by Respondent and other anatomical women and girls who psychologically identify as male.
 OCR purports to be simply "interpreting" 34 C.F.R. § 106.33 (the "1975 Regulation"), which was fashioned by its agency predecessor, the Department of Health, Education and Welfare ("HEW"), and signed into law by President Gerald Ford.
-But that regulation simply authorizes federally-funded schools to have "separate toilet, locker room, and shower facilities" based on OCR's interpretation would thus have surprised President Ford, HEW bureaucrats and practically everyone else alive during the 1970s.
+But that regulation simply authorizes federallyfunded schools to have "separate toilet, locker room, and shower facilities" based on "sex."
+It is permissive, not mandatory; it cannot be used to force any particular method of assigning individuals to intimate facilities.
+It simply provides an exception to Title IX's otherwise firm ban on sex discrimination.
+OCR's interpretation would have shocked President Ford, HEW bureaucrats and practically everyone else alive during the 1970s.
 Even if it could be demonstrated that OCR's interpretation is exactly what President Ford and HEW had in mind, that would only mean that the 1975 Regulation was ultra vires.
-Title IX of the Education Amendments Act of 1972, Pub.
-L. No. 92-318, 20 U.S.C. § 1681 et seq. ("Title IX"), which authorized HEW (and now the Department of Education) to issue rules, prohibits only sex discrimination and not gender identity discrimination.
-The Members of Congress who passed Title IX and the American public who applauded its passage would have astonished at OCR's bold, new interpretation.
+Title IX of the Education Amendments of 1972, Pub.
+L. No. 92-318, 20 U.S.C. § 1681 et seg. ("Title IX"), which authorized HEW (and now the Department of Education) to issue rules, prohibits only sex discrimination and not gender identity discrimination.
+(Even if it does ban gender identity discrimination, that is not what is at issue here.
+Gender identity discrimination would be banning boys who psychologically identify as female, but not boys who psychologically identify as boys, from using the boys' room.)
+The Members of Congress who passed Title IX and the American public who applauded its passage would have been astonished at OCR's bold, new interpretation.